-With her anime-inspired drag, electrically neon wigs and makeup, and endlessly GIF-abble quotes and facial expressions, Aja was a fierce queen on Season 9 of RuPaul’s Drag Race — though she’d already been making a name for herself in the drag world thanks to her unique artistry.
+With her anime-inspired drag, electric neon wigs and makeup, and endlessly GIF-abble quotes and facial expressions, Aja was a fierce queen on Season 9 of RuPaul’s Drag Race — though she’d already been making a name for herself in the drag world thanks to her unique artistry.

 While Aja finished in 9th place on Season 9, she made a lasting impression — so Drag Race devotees were thrilled upon Aja the Kween’s return to the work room for RuPaul’s Drag Race All Stars 3.